dolfim/gitlab_user_creator/DEPLOY.md

 # Deployment

-In our setup we deployed this tool on the same server running the Omnibus package of Gitlab.
+In our setup we deployed this tool on the same server running the Omnibus package of GitLab.

 Let assume:

 * We deploy on Ubuntu 14.04.
 * The app will run as user ```gitlab_user_creator``` with home ```/webapps/gitlab_user_creator``` with group ```webapps```.
 * We use [Gunicorn](http://gunicorn.org) as a WSGI server, which is controlled via [Supervisor](http://supervisord.org).
-* We use the built-in Nginx service provided in [Gitlab Omnibus](http://doc.gitlab.com/omnibus/).
+* We use the built-in Nginx service provided in [GitLab Omnibus](http://doc.gitlab.com/omnibus/).
 * The application will be served as [https://gitlabhost/myapps/external_user]().

 ## Application user